 4.00 credits.
 (Power of Language Core Course) Review and expansion of basic Spanish grammar and vocabulary at the intermediate level in the four skills of speaking, listening, writing, and reading.
-In-class work develops oral proficiency at the intermediate level; out-of-class work, including online assignments and work with carefully selected website materials, enhances writing and reading proficiencies.
-Sociocultural awareness is developed through media in the target language that supplement proficiency-oriented materials.
-Prerequisite(s): SP 112, or placement by examination.
+In-class work develops oral proficiency at the intermediate level; out-of-class work enhances writing and reading proficiencies.
+Sociocultural awareness is developed through media in the target language that supplement proficiency-oriented materials. \Prerequisite(s): SP 112, or placement by examination.